Fresh from the garden to your doorstep.

 Experience the power of kale!

 Kale is a highly nutritious vegetable known for its many phytochemicals, which are anti-inflammatory, antioxidant and anti-cancer.
 It is one of the best sources of vitamin K, which helps regulate the body's inflammatory process, as well as beta-carotene, which has been shown to help prevent cancer.
 It is also a great source for vitamin C and manganese, which is important for skin health.
 However, kale also contains goitrogens, which inhibit thyroid function but which are mostly removed with cooking.
 This kale is steamed prior to dehydration to remove these goitrogens.
-More than four pounds of kale are contained in this 150-gram jar.
+More than four pounds of kale are contained in this 120-gram jar.

 The flavor of this dehydrated kale powder is bright and grassy.
 When folded into most other foods, it takes on the flavor of those foods, which makes it ideal for picky vegetable eaters.
 To use, sprinkle on salads, eggs, rice, quinoa, buttered popcorn, steamed or roasted vegetables, fish or chicken.
-Add to smoothies, soups, stews, pasta, spaghetti sauce – really, anything you enjoy eating!
-Our favorite way to use Kale Powder is sprinkled on scrambled or over-easy eggs in the morning.
+Add the dehydrated kale powder to smoothies, soups, stews, pasta, spaghetti sauce – really, anything you enjoy eating!
+Our favorite way to use the kale supplement is sprinkled on scrambled or over-easy eggs in the morning.

 Inside this jar are approximately 50 servings!
 One teaspoon equals an average-size serving of the fresh vegetable.
-This powder is as close as possible to the kale you pick and prepare yourself.
+This kale supplement is as close as possible to the kale you pick and prepare yourself.
 A little nutrition is lost, but not much.
 Mostly, vitamin C is decreased in cooking and dehydration, which can easily be replaced by other foods.
 According to the USDA, most of the nutrients (like B vitamins) are at least 95 percent levels in dehydrated vegetables.
 The only exceptions are vitamin C, which is at 60 percent, folic acid at 65 percent and thiamine at 85 percent.
 Let the taste and smell be your guide.
 This powder is a very fresh food!

 - Rich in anti-inflammatories and antioxidants

 - Each jar contains more than four pounds of kale

 - Cooked to maximize flavor and digestibility